unstoppabledomains/dot-crypto/CS_AUDIT_NOTES.md

 1. Locked token possible when sent to Registry contract

-   - For now I don't care, could be fixed with an addition to the Minting Controller
+   - For now I don't think I care, could be fixed with an addition to the Minting Controller

 ## Trust